What is the term used to describe the level of the dirt adjacent to a foundation wall?

 Prepare for the A-5 Excavating, Grading and Oil Surfacing Test with flashcards and multiple choice questions.
 Succeed with detailed explanations and hints for each question.
 Ensure your success in the exam!

-The term that describes the level of the dirt adjacent to a foundation wall is "Grade."
-In construction and excavation, the grade refers to the slope or elevation of the land surrounding a structure.
-This concept is vital for ensuring proper drainage and stability of the foundation.
-The grade also affects how water flows away from the foundation, which is crucial for preventing water damage to the structure.
+The term that describes the level of the dirt adjacent to a foundation wall is "grade."
+Grade refers to the slope or elevation of the ground surrounding a structure, and it plays a crucial role in ensuring proper drainage away from the foundation.
+Proper grading is essential to prevent water accumulation around the foundation, which can lead to structural issues and water damage.

 Subscribe